-Subjects having their registered office residing in a third country, or which have their servers located outside the jurisdiction, in cases of the processing of personal data, are obliged to appoint a representative in the Republic of Poland.
+Subjects having their registered office residing in a third country, or that have their servers located outside the jurisdiction, in cases of the processing of personal data, are obliged to appoint a representative in Poland.
 Foreign subjects enjoy the same protection as national subjects.